Interface

 • On the right, the Inspector window lists all the information of the current selected object

-• At the bottom, in the Project window, you can find all the assets of the project displayed in two modes: on the left as a tree structure and on the right as a thumbnail view..
+• At the bottom, in the Project window, you can find all the assets of the project displayed in two modes:

-Restoring the Interface
+Restoring the interface

 • Extend, move and close some windows randomly